MultipedRobotics/pyservos/readme.md

 The suggested way to install this is via the `pip` command as follows::

     pip install pyservos

-If you intend to install on an RPi and use a GPIO pin as the `DTR` pin, then do:
+If you intend to install on an Raspberry Pi and use a GPIO pin as the `DTR` pin, then do:

     pip install pyservos[GPIO]

 This will also install `RPi.GPIO`  package, but this *only* works on an RPi.